vlsmensh/vlsmensh.github.io/_pages/about.md

 ---

+I am an Assistant Professor in Economics at the Faculty of Economic Sciences at Higher School of Economics (HSE) University.
 I obtained my PhD in Economics from Indiana University Bloomington in May 2026.

 My **research interests** include Macroeconomics, Behavioral Economics, Expectations, and Monetary Economics.

-In September 2026, I will join the Faculty of Economic Sciences at the Higher School of Economics (HSE) as an Assistant Professor in Economics.

-Feel free to reach me at [vlsmenshikov@gmail.com](mailto:vlsmenshikov@gmail.com).
+Feel free to reach me at [vmenshikov@hse.ru](mailto:vmenshikov@hse.ru) or [vlsmenshikov@gmail.com](mailto:vlsmenshikov@gmail.com).